soyart/depgraph/README.md

   }
   ```

-- Undepend dependencies

-  Dependent can undepend from any of its direct dependencies.
+  Dependent can undepend from any of its *direct* dependencies.

   ```go
   func foo() {